Evaporative Cooling of Water

 This tutorial shows how to couple three physics interfaces to model evaporative cooling.
 The effects that need to be taken into account are heat transfer, transport of water vapor, and fluid flow.
-The Wet Surface feature is used to implement the source term for the water vapor and to compute the evaporative heat source available from the Boundary Heat Source feature.
+The Wet Surface feature is used to implement the source term for the water vapor and to compute the evaporative heat source.
 The Moist Air feature is used to accurately define moisture-dependent thermodynamic properties.

 This model example illustrates applications of this type that would nominally be built using the following products:Heat Transfer Module

 however, additional products may be required to completely define and model it.
 Furthermore, this example may also be defined and modeled using components from the following product combinations:

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Specification Chart and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.